antoniosql/easy_batchai_pytorch/README.md

 In this tutorial we demonstrate how to create a serverless deep-learning platform whereby an ML practitioner can submit deep-learning jobs (specifically PyTorch) without having to worrying about the underlying infrastructure (GPU, inifiband, etc).

+## Prerequisites

+* An Azure subscription - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+* Installed the Azure CLI 2.0 with version 0.3 or higher of the batchai module - see these [instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+* Azure storage account - Typically we would expect that a storage account and blob container exist with the data stored (see below).
+If a storage account with data does not yet exist then see How to create an Azure storage account

 ## Azure Batch AI Fundamentals
 Under an Azure Resource Group, the Azure Batch account contains the following resources: